ngjance/increase_payment_authorization_rate/README.md

 #### Payment Method of Declined Transactions
 Premium Credit and Standard Credit make up almost half (46.74%) of the payment type for approved transactions.
-The most common payment method for declined transactions is Standard Debit.<br>
+The most common payment method for declined transactions is Standard Debit.
 Standard Debit is the third most common payment method for approved transactions making up to 17.41% of total approved transactions.
 Therefore it is worth taking a look at the Standard Debit payment type to see what factors affects the approval/declined rates.